 Nonetheless, the roots of the Marylands ran deeper.
 In Players and Teams of the National Association, 1871-1875, Paul Batesel cites the work of Brian McKenna in listing the Maryland Club of Baltimore as one of the prominent teams in that city throughout the 1860s.
 Its record included winning the state championship in 1866, 1867, and 1868 as an amateur team.
 It turned professional in 1869, which meant that its players received a share of the gate.
 As a professional club before joining the National Association, it faced such notable teams as the Cincinnati Red Stockings, the Fort Wayne Kekiongas, the New York Mutuals, the Eckford of Brooklyn, the Olympics of Washington, the Philadelphia Athletics, and the Atlantic Club of Philadelphia.
 Per Batesel, “The 1873 Maryland team was a reorganized club, described as a combination of the best players of the earlier Maryland and Pastime clubs, with the addition of talented amateurs.”
 As best we can discern, Thomas had been one of those amateurs until he made his appearance with the Maryland club.

 The 1880 census revealed that Johns was still residing at home with his parents and making a living as a carpenter.
+In the years 1877-88, he worked on a $2,533 contract to make repairs to various Baltimore buildings.
+They included the Fire Department Engine House #9, the Belair Market at Forest and Orleans Streets, the Truck House #1, and the Colored School House on East Street.
 Newspaper searches find Johns associated with building and real estate activity from 1882 through 1925.

 The earliest construction award discovered for Thomas Johns’ firm was in 1882 for the building of new sheds in the Lexington Market.
 The contract was for $3,898, a reasonable amount with which to work at the time.
 Those familiar with Baltimore know that the Lexington Market remains a popular spot for grabbing a great bite to eat, like oysters on the half shell, or for purchasing fresh produce to take home.